tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 C# Scripting
 ^^^^^^^^^^^^^

 C# is a programming language created by Microsoft that is used in Unity.
 It is very similar to Java and C++, so if you have any experience with those, you will find it intuitive.
 Teaching programming is beyond the scope of this tutorial, but there are some aspects specific to Unity scripts you should know about.
 Scattered throughout this section are videos explaining the scripts for the mobile project mentioned earlier in this tutorial.
 Watch them for some additional information.
 The code used will be linked beneath the video, and you are free to use it to develop your own similar project.
+Additionally, the Unity project can be found on our `GitHub page <https://github.com/tarstutorials/vrsensorint-MobileDemo>`_.

 .. youtube:: sMAZMGS8JF4